Hiragana vs katakana: the difference in 2 minutes

 Where to start

 Always start with hiragana.
-It's what you'll see first in any Japanese sentence, and it's the mandatory base before touching kanji.
+It's what you'll see first in any Japanese sentence.
 Once hiragana is automatic (~1 to 2 weeks), move to katakana.
-They'll take less time because the process is the same and your brain is already wired to map sound → shape.
+They'll take less time: the process is the same and your brain is already wired to map sound → shape.